SparebankenVest/azure-key-vault-to-kubernetes/README.md

 The `azure-keyvault-controller` use environment-based authentication as documented here: https://docs.microsoft.com/en-us/go/azure/azure-sdk-go-authorization#use-environment-based-authentication

-Note: Using Managed Service Identity (MSI) in a Azure AKS cluster requires the [`azure-pod-identity`](https://github.com/Azure/aad-pod-identity) controller running and configured in the cluster.
+To avoid exposing Azure Key Vault credentials in Kubernetes (like in a `Secret`) the recommendation is to take advantage of Azure Managed Service Identity (MSI) in Kubernetes by using [`azure-pod-identity`](https://github.com/Azure/aad-pod-identity).

+Which components require authentication will depend on which mode you run `azure-key-vault-to-kubernetes` in.

+### Basic mode

+In Basic mode the `azure-keyvault-controller` will need Azure Key Vault credentials to get Secrets from Azure Key Vault and store them as Kubernetes Secrets.
+If the Kubernetes cluster is utilizing Manages Service Identity through `azure-pod-identity` the controller just needs the proper label to pick up the credentials.
+If not, see [Authentication options](#authentication-options) below.

+### Transparant mode

+In Transparant mode every container referencing `azurekeyvault` environment values needs to have access to Azure Key Vault credentials.
+If the Kubernetes cluster is utilizing Manages Service Identity through `azure-pod-identity`, the container just needs the proper label to pick up the credentials.
+If not, see [Authentication options](#authentication-options) below.

+### Authentication options
-At the time of writing the following authentication options was available (extracted from the Microsoft doc about environment-based authentication above):
+At the time of writing the following authentication options was available (extracted from here: https://docs.microsoft.com/en-us/go/azure/azure-sdk-go-authorization#use-environment-based-authentication):

 | Authentication type |	Environment variable |	Description |
 | ------------------- | -------------------- | ------------ |